jakebrehm/geophotos/readme.md

 ## Updating

-To update *geophotos* to the latest version, simple use the command:
+To update *geophotos* to the latest version, simply use the command:

 ```
 pip install --upgrade geophotos